lemlac/mulem/docs/reference.md

 #### `opt`

-Wraps a value in a option type.
+Wraps a single expression in a option type.
 You can use `?` to unwrap multiple option types within an expression.
 If one `?` returns `None`, then the whole expression stops and returns `None`.

 ```
 x = (opt f(a?))?? "fallback"     -- x is "fallback" if a is none.
 ```

-If a function returns an option type, then use of the `?` is allowed with `opt`.
+If a function returns an option type, then use of the `?` is allowed without `opt`.
 Using an `?` inside a function will automatically infer the return type as an option.
 The return will be automatically wrapped in `Some(_)`.

 ```
 addStuff(a: Int, b: Int): Int? =